 If you’re the loved one of someone currently suffering from Pregabalin addiction, it’s a good idea to familiarise yourself with the treatment options available, so you can make knowledgeable suggestions if they finally decide to get help.
 Or, if you are struggling, scroll below to discover how you can find support.

 Drug addictions are serious.
-If you have a reliance on drugs then inpatient rehab is often the best option as you may require a supervised medical detox with doctors and staff on hand to care for you round the clock.
+If you have a reliance on drugs then inpatient rehab is often the best option as you may require a supervised medical detox with doctors and staff on hand to care for you around the clock.

-Self-funded or private rehabs also provide a great escape for those suffering as it removes them from society completely, and with no access to Pregabalin, bad influences and old temptations you are less likely to relapse.
+Self-funded or private rehabs also provide a great escape for those suffering as it removes them from society completely, and with no access to Pregabalin, bad influences, and old temptations you are less likely to relapse.